michalsn/queue/docs/running-queues.md

 ### Running many instances of the same queue

 As mentioned above, sometimes we may want to have multiple instances of the same command running at the same time.
-The queue is safe to use in that scenario with all databases except `SQLite3` since it doesn't guarantee that the job will be selected only by one process.
+The queue is safe to use in that scenario with all databases if you keep the `skipLocked` to `true` in the config file.
+Only for SQLite3 driver this setting is not relevant.

 ### Handling long-running process